 - Prosecute you if there are serious things wrong

-- Close the business immediately if there is very serious problem e.g. the food is not safe/ the premise are too dirty/ there is a rat problem
+- Close the business immediately if there is a very serious problem e.g. the food is not safe/ the premise is too dirty/ there is a rat problem

 National food incidents

 The Food Standards Agency (FSA) notify the council of all national food incidents and list them on their website.

 - those which require action by the council to ensure public safety, and

 - those which are just for information and have no immediate cause for concern.